General Information

 Figure 2 shows a schematic three-dimensional view of the bridge.

-There are 24 stay cables: 20 front and 4 back stays.
+The bridge has 20 front and 4 back stays.
 Stay cables 5 and 6 are anchored to the girder at the same location, as shown in figure 3.

-Figure 4 shows a stay cable to girder anchorage.
+Figure 4 shows a girder anchorage.

 The stay cables are anchored to the pylon as shown in figure 7.